Neelka96/Crowdfunding_ETL/gen_readmes/README_final.md

     deactivate                      # Deactivate your virtual env
     ```
 4. Now you're ready to move to the Jupyter Notebook view!
 5. One last note, a helper filer to automate your ability to bulk-upload files has been written and can be used at your discretion.
-Please generate one using `schema_writer.ipynb`.
+Please generate files using `schema_writer.ipynb`.
 ---

 ## ETL Process